brbbrb/mars-web-scraper/README.md

-# Web Scraping Homework - Mission to Mars
+# Mars Web Scraper

 ![mission_to_mars](Screenshots/homepage_1.png)

-In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this project, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 See above for a screenshot of the initial homepage.
 The button can be pressed to scrape the sites and display the information on the application (see Step 2)

 ### This Application Consisted of 2 Steps